I finally finished watching the first season of Marvel’s latest Netflix series Iron Fist. Spoiler alert: it is not a good show.

 Meanwhile, relax and enjoy your flight.

-Podcast Episodes / Comments Off on Episode Five: More Skyrim, The Third Row of Saints, The 8th Generation of Consoles, and Simon Has A Few Drinks
+Podcast / Comments Off on Episode Five: More Skyrim, The Third Row of Saints, The 8th Generation of Consoles, and Simon Has A Few Drinks

 The fifth episode of Awesome Friday is here!
 Clocking in at 90+ minutes, this week we’re joined by special guest Mark of the VanCity Music Nerd Podcast!
 We cover Skyrim (again), Saints Row: The Third, The SSX Series, Mobile Operating Systems and Microsoft’s Metro UI, The Next Generation of Consoles, Simon gets slightly drunk, and so much more.